The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: The proof of Theorem .

 For the purpose of this paper, we use $r \geq 2$.
 We will use this fact a number of times.

-By a {\em $v$-parallel set}, we mean a subset of $\bR^n$ which is invariant under the translation along positive multiples of a fixed nonzero vector $v$.
+A {\em $v$-parallel set} is a subset of $\bR^n$ which is invariant under the translation along positive multiples of a fixed nonzero vector $v$.
 That is, it should be a union of the images under translations along positive multiples of a nonzero vector.